 Furthermore, in the 9-number sector 29-7-28-12-35-3-26-0-32 there is no number from the second dozen.

-Over the internet, there is a preference for European roulette and online casinos offer mostly this sort of wheel, but in brick-and-mortar casinos, this is not necessarily the rule.
+Over the internet, there is a preference for European roulette and most online roulette games use this type of wheel, but in brick-and-mortar casinos, this is not necessarily the rule.
 The number of roulette wheel manufacturers is one the rise, but there are a handful who stand out from the crowd.

 Cammegh is one of the market leaders and the most impressive part is that it acts as an independent manufacturer, with headquarters in Ashford, Kent.
 John Huxley is also a household name, but few know that following their acquisition by the TCS concern, the brand now goes by the name of TCS John Huxley.
 Last but definitely not least is Paul-Son, a company whose reputation precedes it and which was acquired by Gaming Partners. (ref.: roulette assembly diagrams)